rreischke/OneCovariance/docs/index.rst

-Documentation of the OneCovariance code by KiDS for Adults
+OneCovariance code by KiDS for kids and adults
 ===================================

 The OneCovariance code is a python package to calculate covariance matrices